-We inquired of staff whether the Duluth Transit Authority provides service in more than one urbanized area or an urbanized area and a non-urbanized area.
-We were informed that the Duluth Transit Authority provides service to only one urbanized area (Policy Manual, Federal Funding Allocation Test y).
+We inquired of staff whether Metro Mobility provides service in more than one urbanized area or an urbanized area and a non-urbanized area.
+We were informed that Metro Mobility provides service to only one urbanized area (Policy Manual, Federal Funding Allocation Test y).

-27. Compare the data reported on the Federal Funding Allocation Statistics form(s) to data from the prior report year and calculate the percentage change from the prior year to the current year.
-For actual vehicle revenue miles, passenger miles traveled or operating expenses data that have increased or decreased by more than 10 percent, or fixed guideway directional route mile data that have increased or decreased, interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.
+27. Compare the data reported on the Federal Funding Allocation Statistics form to data from the prior report year and calculate the percentage change from the prior year to the current year.
+For actual vehicle revenue miles, passenger miles traveled or operating expenses data that have increased or decreased by more than 10 percent, or fixed guideway directional route mile data that have increased or decreased.
+Interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.

-We compared the data reported on the Federal Funding Allocation Statistics forms for the year ended December 31, 2018, to comparable data for the year ended December 31, 2017, and calculated the percentage change from the prior year to the current year.
+We compared the data reported on the Federal Funding Allocation Statistics form for the year ended December 31, 2018, to comparable data for the year ended December 31, 2017, and calculated the percentage change from the prior year to the current year.